3 Best Kauai Whale Watching Tours (+ tips for shore viewing)

 What is the best place to see whales on Kauai?

-Did you know that it’s possible to see whales from the shore in Hawaii?
-You could be enjoying a beach day and casually spot whales breaching, tail flipping, and spouting.
-Pretty incredible!
-There are a few places on Kauai that are your best bet for seeing whales from the shore.
+You could enjoy a beach day and casually spot whales breaching, tail flipping, and spouting.
+You can also snorkel or swim and hear the whales sing in the water.
+Here are a few places on Kauai that are your best bet for seeing whales from the shore.
+We have had good luck at these locations for spotting whales.

-The Kīlauea Lighthouse on Kauai’s North Shore is a great place to spot whales and simply a cool viewing point even if they don’t show up.
-Kapa’a Lookout and Ninini Point are two options on the eastern side of the island.
+The Kīlauea Lighthouse on Kauai’s North Shore is a great place to spot whales and a cool viewing point even if they don’t appear.
+Kapa’a Lookout and Ninini Point are two options on Kauai’s East Side.
+While you are on the East Side, check out our Things to Do in Kapaa!

-Several beaches in Poipu, including Poipu Beach, Shipwreck Beach, and the lookout at Makahuena Point are great for spotting whales just swimming on by.
+Several beaches in Poipu, including Poipu Beach, Shipwreck Beach, and the lookout at Makahuena Point, are great for spotting whales swimming by.

 Find a great place to stay on Kauai: